Collection Development Policy for Open Access and Born-Digital Resources

 - Resources that are freely available via the Internet, that meet standards of quality and value as described in the Selection Guidelines portion of the general collection development policy, and that are otherwise known or assumed to be under copyright.

-Primary responsibility for selection of open access and born-digital materials rests with the collection development librarian for open access and born-digital materials (hereafter, CDL).
+Primary responsibility for selection of open access and born-digital materials rests with the Collection Development Department.
 Secondary responsibility rests with the subject liaison librarians.

 Faculty are invited and encouraged to recommend for inclusion in the collection any open access or other born-digital resources in the fields of their particular expertise.
 Students and staff may recommend appropriate materials as well.
-Recommendations may be submitted by contacting the CDL or by completing an online form.
+Recommendations may be submitted by contacting the the Collection Development Department or by completing an online form.

 The Collection Development Policy of the University of North Texas Libraries provides an over-arching framework that establishes the primary goals of all collection development decisions.
 Selection of open access and born-digital resources shall conform to these guidelines.
 Web-based resources should meet the same criteria that apply to resources traditionally purchased in tangible formats (for example, the resource supports or enhances the study, research and instructional needs of the students and faculty; the resource is of a scholarly nature or is likely to advance scholarly research or university programs).